-While most everyone seem to have a general idea of how a wedding should be held, especially from what we see in the media, the truth is that every wedding is different.
+While most everyone seems to have a general idea of how a wedding should be held, especially from what we see in the media, the truth is that every wedding is different.
 There are lots of different types of weddings, and each couple tries to make theirs uniquely special.
-From location, to religion, mixed cultures, styles and choices; all of these factors can make choosing your type of wedding pretty difficult.
+From location to religion, mixed cultures, styles, and choices; all of these factors can make choosing your type of wedding pretty difficult.

 Do you want something traditional or romantic?
 Outdoors or indoors?
 Would you like to incorporate as much of your culture as you can into the wedding ceremony, or would you like to keep things simple and small?
 Answers to these types of questions could also help you when choosing from either of the wedding categories below.

-Even though lots of couples are choosing to have unique and alternative wedding these days, there is still quite a number that stick with traditional and formal weddings.
+Even though lots of couples are choosing to have unique and alternative weddings these days, there is still quite a number that stick with traditional and formal weddings.

 - In general, these usually entail a beautiful white dress for the bride and tuxedo for the groom.